welkineins/tool-list/README.md

 ## Automation
 - [Ansible](http://www.ansible.com/home) - Deploy apps.
 Manage systems.
 Crush complexity.
 Ansible is a powerful automation tool that you can learn quickly.
 - [Vagrant](https://www.vagrantup.com/) - Create and configure lightweight, reproducible, and portable development environments.

+## Presentation/Slide
+- [Prezi](https://prezi.com/) - Prezi is cloud-based, meaning you can present from your browser, desktop, iPad, iPhone, or Android device and always have the latest version of your work at your fingertips.
+Create or edit on the go, then auto-sync across all your devices with ease.
+- [slides](https://slides.com/) - Slides enables anyone with a web browser to easily create, present and share beautiful presentations for free.
+- [Slidify](http://slidify.org/index.html) - Slidify helps you create and publish beautiful HTML5 presentations from RMarkdown